This article has links to products and services we love, which we may make commission from.

 This hot spot is sandwiched between Los Cristianos and Costa Adeje, two areas which can be slightly more affordable compared to Las Américas.

-It is easy to walk between all three areas so you can enjoy all of the beaches, shops, restaurants, pubs and bars dotted along the seafront and the back streets.
+It is easy to walk between all three areas to enjoy all the beaches, shops, restaurants, pubs and bars dotted along the seafront and the back streets.

 Fanabe and La Caleta are a little more expensive, and the latter is the quietest holiday destination.

-Most beaches have small supermarkets which sell water, snacks and tat.
+Most beaches have small supermarkets that sell water, snacks, and tat.

 Getting Around Tenerife

-Most visitors walk, or stumble, their way from their accommodation to the beaches and bars.
+Most visitors walk or stumble from their accommodation to the beaches and bars.

-There is a long and wide path which connects all of the beaches and areas, which is shared by walkers, runners, and motor scooters which you can hire.
+There is a long and wide path connecting all the beaches and areas, which is shared by walkers, runners, scooters, and motorscooters you can hire.

-There is also a white train-bus that rides between Las Américas and Playa Torviscas near Costa Adeje.
+A train-bus also rides between Las Américas and Playa Torviscas near Costa Adeje.

 Taxis are relatively cheap and found at hotels and ranks.